dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 #### Getters and setters

 Getters and setters provide read and write access to internal object state.
-They are methods that do not require trailing parentheses.
+When calling a getter or setter, omit the trailing parentheses.

 {% pc dart 0 %}
 class Rectangle {